jones58/brutalist-map/README.md

 - maybe get photos with google places api: https://developers.google.com/maps/documentation/places/web-service/place-photos.
 - add image, alt text and building description in each popup.
+- edit so highlights whole building not just dot.
+  -change color when hover/click on it.

 ## Resources: